-The youngest of my children, Cameron never wants to join me on these trips.
+The youngest of my three children, Cameron is our family wild card.
+He has never understood or shared my restlessness, my longing to be somewhere else.
 He hates missing even one day of school, and exploring the Japanese market in Chicago on weekends — a 45-minute train ride away — is plenty of adventure for him.

 Then I took off.